themartiancompany/one-way-cross-chain-permissionless-router-bridge/README.md

   are never actually transmitted to the network, the GPYUSD token retains its value.
-- In case user A and bridge author are the same person, the bridge share must be large enough to cover the expenses for network fees.
+- In case user A and bridge author are the same person, the bridge share must be large enough to cover the expenses for network fees on Ethereum and Gnosis network.

 ### License